Webklex/laravel-imap/README.md

  - `options` &mdash; additional fetch options
    - `delimiter` &mdash; you can use any supported char such as ".", "/", etc
    - `fetch` &mdash; `FT_UID` (message marked as read by fetching the message) or `FT_PEEK` (fetch the message without setting the "read" flag)
+   - `fetch_body` &mdash; If set to `false` all messages will be fetched without the body and any potential attachments
+   - `fetch_attachment` &mdash;  If set to `false` all messages will be fetched without any attachments
    - `open` &mdash; special configuration for imap_open()
      - `DISABLE_AUTHENTICATOR` &mdash; Disable authentication properties.